la2050/archive/_organizations/a-sense-of-home.md

       https://challenge.la2050.org/entry/creating-a-home-is-a-bridge-to-creating-community
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Create homes for foster youth aging out of the system & connect them with a loving community who can advance their education, careers & well being.
 title: A Sense of Home
-uri: /organizations/a-sense-of-home/
 extrapolated_project_ids:
   - '6102003'
 project_titles_from_extrapolated_project_ids:
-  - Creating a home is a bridge to creating community
-project_titles:
-  - Creating a home is a bridge to creating community
-project_titles_from_project_ids:
   - Creating a home is a bridge to creating community
 original_project_titles:
   - 'Creating a home is a bridge to creating community '